devklee/odnakosynth-picoosc/README.md

 ### PWM oscillator [project](https://github.com/devklee/odnakosynth-picoosc/tree/main/pwmosc)

-Saw and Rechtangle wave are generated with PWM.
+Sawtooth and square wave are generated with PWM on different pins.
 The circuit is also included.